mui/material-ui/docs/src/pages/customization/css-in-js.md

 # CSS in JS

 Material-UI aims to provide strong foundations for building dynamic UIs.
-For the sake of simplicity **we expose the internal styling solution to users**.
+For the sake of simplicity, **we expose the internal styling solution to users**.
 You can use it, but you don't have to.
-This styling solution is interoperable with other solutions like [PostCSS](https://github.com/postcss/postcss), [CSS modules](https://github.com/css-modules), or [styled-components](https://github.com/styled-components/styled-components).
+This styling solution is [interoperable with](/guides/interoperability) all the other major solutions.

 ## Material-UI's styling solution